Back to Top

 What if I took courses at another college before I came to AACC?

 To transfer courses from your previous college, request an official transcript and have it sent to AACC’s Records and Registration office.
 To find out how to request a transcript, check with your previous college’s records office.
-If you receive transfer credit for prerequisites or program requirements, you will not have to retake those courses as long as they are within the time frame and grade required by your program.
+If you receive transfer credit for prerequisites or program requirements, you will not have to retake those courses if they are within the time frame and grade required by your program.

 I see ENG-101/ENG-101A and ENG-102 on the list of prerequisites or required courses.
-What if I took ENG-111-ENG-112, ENG-115-ENG-116 or ENG-121?
+What if I took ENG-111, ENG-115 or ENG-121?

-If you successfully completed ENG-111-ENG-112, ENG-115-ENG-116 or ENG-121, you have met the requirements for ENG-101/ENG-101A-ENG-102.
+If you successfully completed ENG-111, ENG-115 or ENG-121, you have met the requirements for ENG-101/ENG-101A.

 Applications can be found on the Health Sciences Applicants page as they become available.
-Applications can also be found on our website

 I need to submit a paper copy of my program application.
 How do I submit a paper application?